PERS Defined Benefit Plan FAQs

 How can I obtain an estimate of what my pension benefit will be?

-If you are more than 5 years from retirement eligibility, you can obtain a projection on this web site using the PERS Benefit Estimator.
+If you are more than 5 years from retirement eligibility, you can obtain a projection by logging into myRnB and using the PERS Benefit Estimator.

 If you are within 5 years or less from retirement eligibility, you should contact the Division at (907) 465-4460 and order a projection of benefits.
 Requests are processed in the order they are received.
 You should allow 15 working days for processing.